Top 10 Ambulance Equipment

 An infusion (or withdrawal) syringe pump is equipment that can either infuse or withdraw liquid into or from the patient’s body, at a defined flow rate with controlled target volumes.

 6) Cot, Patient Shifting Rolls, and ambulance chair

 Cots are of great use when the patient is located on a higher floor of a building, cannot move or may worsen their condition with movement.
 Patients with spinal injuries receive special spinal support boards and collars during transportation.
 Shifting rolls are important if your patient is not a traumatic one, but he’s not able to move with its own legs.
 However, the most used transport device from the patient home to the back of an ambulance is the ambulance chair.

 A nebuliser is meant to vaporise liquid medication into a mist so that the patient can inhale it on the way to the hospital.
 This is used when medicine has to be administered critically to the patient for immediate relief.

 8) Oxygen Supply Units

-Oxygen supply units are one of the most vital pieces of equipment on an ambulance as they can be used in fire survivors, patients with breathing difficulties such as asthma or to revive a collapsed patient.
+Oxygen supply units are one of the most vital pieces of ambulance equipment as they can be used in fire survivors, patients with breathing difficulties such as asthma or to revive a collapsed patient.